Learning another language is on just about everyone’s bucket list.

 It is not hard to understand why learning a language spoken in a country with a higher Gross Domestic Product (GDP) will translate into a higher salary.
 The richest countries in the world (those with the highest GDP) are dominated by open, trade-driven economies.
 Putting oil economies aside, the top ten include places like Luxembourg, Switzerland and Singapore as well as small countries in Scandinavia and the like.

-Though, research shows us that learning a second language will see your salary only increase by a tiny 2% – which for some does not seem worth the investment.
-Though on the other side of the fence, economists estimated that lack of foreign-language proficiency in Britain cost their economy £48 billion (about $90 billion), or 3.5 per cent of their GDP each year.
+Research shows that learning a second language will see your salary increase by approximately two per cent.
+This might not seem worth the investment but on the other side of the fence, economists have estimated that a lack of foreign-language proficiency in Britain has cost their economy £48 billion (about $90(AUD) billion), or 3.5 per cent of their GDP each year.
 This opportunity cost puts things into perspective.